salesforce/fack/README.md

 By having a shared service, you can have one service to manage retrieval-augmented search and ask queries.

 ### Deduplication
 When managing thousands of documents, managing documents is difficult.
-Are their duplicates?
+Are there duplicates?
 What are the groups of documents?

 ### Document Grouping
 All documents are not equal.
 You have different groups within your company and organization.
 Different teams need to manage their documents.